 We consider fertility issues for younger women, and we provide support for all women who experience sexual side effects as a result of cancer treatment, through our Survivorship Support Program.

-If you want to preserve your fertility during cancer treatment, your oncologist can discuss with you a variety of fertility-sparing procedures and whether they might be right for you.
+If you want to preserve your fertility during cancer treatment, your gynecologic oncologist can discuss with you a variety of fertility-sparing procedures and whether they may be an option for you.

-As Medical Director of Gynecologic Oncology and Medical Director of Robotic Surgery, Dr. Justin Chura leads the gynecologic oncology team at CTCA at Eastern Regional Medical Center (Eastern).
+As Medical Director of Gynecologic Oncology and Medical Director of Robotic Surgery, Dr. Justin Chura leads the gynecologic oncology team at CTCA in Philadelphia.
 The gynecologic oncology team tailors treatment plans to the individual patient.

 Dr. Chura is board certified in gynecologic oncology, as well as obstretics and gynecology and hospice and palliative care.
 He was named as one of the “Top Doctors” for 2009, 2011 and 2012 in Main Line Today.